 In the wintertime we find that the temperature and weather and indoor heating dry us out as the cold sets in, and this can also dampen our sense of confidence and resilience.
 Fortunately, a diet full of hydrating nutrients can fix you right up!
 Here are our top recommended nutrients to eat in winter to enjoy silky soft and plump skin and the winter veggies you can find them in:

 Vitamin C is a crucial antioxidant in the body, repairing and preventing damage caused by free radicals.
 It is key to building up and maintaining collagen, the structural component of our tissues that keeps it firm yet flexible.
 Since humans are unable to produce vitamin C, you must obtain an adequate supply from your food.
-Winter foods rich in vitamin C include dark leafy greens like kale, collards, swiss chard, spinach, arugula and microgreens, brassica vegetables like broccoli, cauliflower and brussels sprouts, as well as winter squashes and root vegetables.
+Winter foods rich in vitamin C include dark leafy greens like kale, collards, swiss chard, spinach, arugula and microgreens, brassica vegetables like broccoli, cauliflower and brussel sprouts, as well as winter squashes and root vegetables.
 Citrus fruits from the tropics are also in season and an obvious choice!

 Beta carotene (a precursor to vitamin A or retinol), is used by the body to produce the sebum that keeps skin and hair hydrated.
 It is also an important antioxidant for cell renewal and collagen production, thus preventing fine lines and wrinkles.
 Beta carotene is mainly found in orange foods- and thus is abundant in carrots, winter squashes and sweet potatoes.
 It actually becomes more bioavailable in cooked vegetables, so don’t be afraid to roast them before eating.